kylesmile1103/Learn-Frida/README.md

 **Note:**

+* Apk that built from latest version of Unity Engine (including the sample app in this tutorial) will crash the server if we don't use `-f`, so make sure to add that option in cmd line.

 * Early instrumentation will need an async await wrapper, because the module (libil2cpp.so) might not be able to load before the script's executing.
 See the code below:

 ```javascript